-As it becomes harder for investors to achieve investment growth in the markets, it is expected that more private equity firms will seek returns through investment in companies in the Financial Services Sector.
+As it becomes harder for investors to achieve investment growth in the markets, more private equity firms are seeking returns through investment in companies in the Financial Services Sector.

 Acquiring a business in the Financial Services Sector